shayzimm/minornote/README.md

 The MinorNote API utilises several third-party services, packages, and dependencies to ensure a robust, secure, and efficient development and runtime environment.

-1. **Alembic** (`alembic==1.13.1`)
-   - Alembic is a lightweight database migration tool for use with SQLAlchemy.
-It allows for efficient database schema changes and version control.

-2. **bcrypt** (`bcrypt==4.1.3`)
+1. **bcrypt** (`bcrypt==4.1.3`)
-   - Bcrypt is a password hashing function designed for secure password storage.
+   - Password hashing function designed for secure password storage.
 It provides a hashing algorithm that is highly resistant to brute-force attacks.

-3. **blinker** (`blinker==1.8.2`)
+2. **blinker** (`blinker==1.8.2`)
-   - Blinker provides a fast dispatching system for creating signals in Python.
+   - Provides a fast dispatching system for creating signals in Python.
 It is used for event-driven programming within the Flask application.

-4. **click** (`click==8.1.7`)
+3. **click** (`click==8.1.7`)
-   - Click is a Python package for creating command-line interfaces (CLI) in a composable way.
-It is used by Flask for command-line operations.
+   - A Python package for creating command-line interfaces in a composable way, and is used by Flask for command-line operations.

-5. **exceptiongroup** (`exceptiongroup==1.2.1`)
+4. **exceptiongroup** (`exceptiongroup==1.2.1`)
-   - ExceptionGroup is a package that helps in handling and managing multiple exceptions in a more structured manner, especially useful for debugging complex applications.
+   - Package that helps in handling and managing multiple exceptions in a more structured manner, especially useful for debugging complex applications.

-6. **Flask** (`Flask==3.0.3`)
+5. **Flask** (`Flask==3.0.3`)
-   - Flask is a lightweight WSGI web application framework in Python.
-It provides the core functionality for building the API, including routing, request handling, and more.
+   - Flask is a lightweight WSGI web application framework in Python, and provides the core functionality for building MinorNote, including routing and request handling.

-7. **Flask-Bcrypt** (`Flask-Bcrypt==1.0.1`)
+6. **Flask-Bcrypt** (`Flask-Bcrypt==1.0.1`)
-   - Flask-Bcrypt is an extension that integrates bcrypt into Flask, providing utilities for password hashing.
+   - An extension that integrates bcrypt into Flask, providing utilities for password hashing.

-8. **Flask-JWT-Extended** (`Flask-JWT-Extended==4.6.0`)
+7. **Flask-JWT-Extended** (`Flask-JWT-Extended==4.6.0`)
-   - Flask-JWT-Extended is an extension for adding JSON Web Token (JWT) authentication to Flask applications.
-It is used for secure user authentication and session management.
+   - Extension for adding JWT authentication to Flask applications, used for secure user authentication and session management.

-9. **flask-marshmallow** (`flask-marshmallow==1.2.1`)
+8. **flask-marshmallow** (`flask-marshmallow==1.2.1`)
-   - Flask-Marshmallow is an integration layer for Flask and Marshmallow, providing object serialization/deserialization and validation.
+   - An integration layer for Flask and Marshmallow, providing object serialization/deserialization and validation.

-10. **Flask-Migrate** (`Flask-Migrate==4.0.7`)
-    - Flask-Migrate is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.

-11. **Flask-SQLAlchemy** (`Flask-SQLAlchemy==3.1.1`)
+9. **Flask-SQLAlchemy** (`Flask-SQLAlchemy==3.1.1`)
-    - Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy, a SQL toolkit and ORM.
-It provides a high-level API for database interactions.
+    - Extension for Flask that adds support for SQLAlchemy, a SQL toolkit and ORM, provides a high-level API for database interactions.

-12. **greenlet** (`greenlet==3.0.3`)
+10. **greenlet** (`greenlet==3.0.3`)
-    - Greenlet is a lightweight coroutine library that allows for concurrent execution of code.
-It is used internally by SQLAlchemy and other packages for asynchronous operations.
+    - A coroutine library that allows for concurrent execution of code, used internally by SQLAlchemy and other packages for asynchronous operations.

-13. **iniconfig** (`iniconfig==2.0.0`)
-    - Iniconfig is a simple package for reading and writing .ini files.
-It is often used in configuration management for Python projects.

-14. **itsdangerous** (`itsdangerous==2.2.0`)
+11. **itsdangerous** (`itsdangerous==2.2.0`)
-    - Itsdangerous provides safe data serialization and deserialization.
-It is used by Flask for securely signing data to ensure integrity.
+    - Provides safe data serialisation and deserialisation, used by Flask for securely signing data to ensure integrity.

-15. **Jinja2** (`Jinja2==3.1.4`)
+12. **Jinja2** (`Jinja2==3.1.4`)
-    - Jinja2 is a templating engine for Python.
-It is used by Flask for rendering HTML templates.
+    - A templating engine for Python, used by Flask for rendering HTML templates.

-16. **Mako** (`Mako==1.3.5`)
+13. **Mako** (`Mako==1.3.5`)
-    - Mako is another templating engine for Python, providing an alternative to Jinja2 with different syntax and features.
+    - Another templating engine for Python, similar to Jinja2 with different syntax and features.

-17. **MarkupSafe** (`MarkupSafe==2.1.5`)
+14. **MarkupSafe** (`MarkupSafe==2.1.5`)
-    - MarkupSafe is a library for safe handling of HTML and XML in Python.
-It is used by Jinja2 and other templating engines to escape strings.
+    - A library for safe handling of HTML and XML in Python.

-18. **marshmallow** (`marshmallow==3.21.3`)
+15. **marshmallow** (`marshmallow==3.21.3`)
     - Marshmallow is a library for object serialization/deserialization and validation.
 It simplifies the conversion between complex data types and native Python data types.

-19. **marshmallow-sqlalchemy** (`marshmallow-sqlalchemy==1.0.0`)
+16. **marshmallow-sqlalchemy** (`marshmallow-sqlalchemy==1.0.0`)
-    - Marshmallow-SQLAlchemy provides integration between Marshmallow and SQLAlchemy, allowing for easy serialization/deserialization of SQLAlchemy models.
+    - Provides integration between Marshmallow and SQLAlchemy, allowing for easy serialization/deserialization of SQLAlchemy models.

-20. **packaging** (`packaging==24.1`)
+17. **packaging** (`packaging==24.1`)
-    - Packaging provides utilities for dealing with Python packages and versions, ensuring compatibility and proper dependency management.
+    - Packaging provides utilities for dealing with Python packages and versions.

-21. **pluggy** (`pluggy==1.5.0`)
+18. **pluggy** (`pluggy==1.5.0`)
-    - Pluggy is a plugin management framework used internally by various Python tools, including pytest.
+    - Plugin management framework used internally by various Python tools.

-22. **psycopg2-binary** (`psycopg2-binary==2.9.9`)
+19. **psycopg2-binary** (`psycopg2-binary==2.9.9`)
-    - Psycopg2 is a PostgreSQL database adapter for Python, allowing for efficient interaction with PostgreSQL databases.
+    - A PostgreSQL database adapter for Python, allowing for efficient interaction with PostgreSQL databases.

-23. **PyJWT** (`PyJWT==2.8.0`)
+20. **PyJWT** (`PyJWT==2.8.0`)
-    - PyJWT is a Python library for encoding and decoding JSON Web Tokens.
-It is used by Flask-JWT-Extended for JWT handling.
+    - Python library for encoding and decoding JSON Web Tokens, used by Flask-JWT-Extended for JWT handling.

-24. **pytest** (`pytest==8.2.2`)
-    - Pytest is a testing framework for Python that makes it easy to write simple and scalable test cases.

-25. **pytest-flask** (`pytest-flask==1.3.0`)
-    - Pytest-Flask is a plugin for pytest that provides utilities for testing Flask applications.

-26. **python-dotenv** (`python-dotenv==1.0.1`)
+21. **python-dotenv** (`python-dotenv==1.0.1`)
-    - Python-dotenv reads key-value pairs from a .env file and can set them as environment variables.
-It is used for configuration management.
+    - Python-dotenv reads key-value pairs from a .env file and can set them as environment variables for configuration management.

-27. **python-env** (`python-env==1.0.0`)
-    - Python-env is another package for managing environment variables in Python projects.

-28. **SQLAlchemy** (`SQLAlchemy==2.0.30`)
+22. **SQLAlchemy** (`SQLAlchemy==2.0.30`)
-    - SQLAlchemy is a SQL toolkit and Object-Relational Mapping (ORM) library for Python.
-It provides the core functionality for database interactions in the MinorNote API.
+    - An SQL toolkit and Object-Relational Mapping library for Python that provides the core functionality for database interactions in MinorNote.

-29. **tomli** (`tomli==2.0.1`)
+23. **tomli** (`tomli==2.0.1`)
-    - Tomli is a TOML parser for Python, used for reading and writing TOML configuration files.
+    - TOML parser for Python, used for reading and writing TOML configuration files (unused).

-30. **typing_extensions** (`typing_extensions==4.12.2`)
+24. **typing_extensions** (`typing_extensions==4.12.2`)
-    - Typing Extensions provides backports of new typing features introduced in newer Python versions, ensuring compatibility with older versions.
+    - Provides backports of new typing features introduced in newer Python versions.

-31. **Werkzeug** (`Werkzeug==3.0.3`)
+25. **Werkzeug** (`Werkzeug==3.0.3`)
-    - Werkzeug is a comprehensive WSGI web application library.
-It is used by Flask for request handling and various other utilities.
+    - WSGI web application library used by Flask for request handling and various other utilities.

 ### R4: Benefits and Drawbacks of PostgreSQL

 **Benefits**:

 1. **Reliability**:
-   - **ACID Compliance**: PostgreSQL is fully ACID (Atomicity, Consistency, Isolation, Durability) compliant.
-This means that transactions are processed reliably and adhere to all the rules of a relational database, ensuring data integrity.
+   - PostgreSQL is fully ACID - Atomicity, Consistency, Isolation, Durability - compliant.
+This means that transactions are processed reliably and adhere to all the rules of a relational database.
-   - **Data Integrity**: PostgreSQL supports various data integrity constraints, such as primary keys, foreign keys, UNIQUE constraints, and CHECK constraints, which enforce rules on data to maintain accuracy and consistency.
+   - Supports various data integrity constraints, such as primary keys, foreign keys, `UNIQUE` constraints, and `CHECK` constraints, which enforce rules on data to maintain accuracy and consistency.

 2. **Advanced Features**:
-   - **Full-Text Search**: PostgreSQL includes powerful full-text search capabilities, allowing for efficient search operations within text data.
+   - Includes full-text search capabilities, allowing for efficient search operations within text data.
-   - **JSONB Support**: PostgreSQL provides advanced support for JSON data types, enabling efficient storage and querying of JSON data.
-This feature is especially beneficial for applications that require flexible schema or semi-structured data.
+   - Provides support for JSON data types, enabling efficient storage and querying of JSON data.
+This feature is beneficial for applications that require flexible schema or semi-structured data.
-   - **Extensibility**: PostgreSQL's architecture allows users to define custom functions, operators, and data types, making it highly extensible.
-Users can also create extensions that add new functionalities, such as PostGIS for geographic information systems (GIS).
+   - PostgreSQL's architecture allows users to define custom functions, operators, and data types, making it highly extensible.
+Users can also create extensions that add new functionalities.

 3. **Performance**:
-   - **Query Optimization**: PostgreSQL includes a sophisticated query planner and optimizer that enhances the performance of complex queries.
+   - Includes a query planner and optimiser that enhances the performance of complex queries.
-   - **Concurrency**: PostgreSQL's MVCC (Multi-Version Concurrency Control) allows for high levels of concurrent transactions without locking issues, ensuring better performance in multi-user environments.
+   - PostgreSQL's Multi-Version Concurrency Control allows for concurrent transactions without locking issues.

 4. **Scalability**:
-   - **Horizontal Scalability**: PostgreSQL supports various replication methods, such as streaming replication and logical replication, enabling horizontal scalability and high availability.
+   - PostgreSQL supports replication methods, like streaming replication and logical replication, for horizontal scalability.
-   - **Vertical Scalability**: PostgreSQL can handle large datasets and high transaction loads, making it suitable for applications that require vertical scalability.
+   - Handles large datasets and high transaction loads, making it suitable for applications that require vertical scalability.

 5. **Security**:
-   - **Robust Access Control**: PostgreSQL provides granular access control mechanisms, including role-based access control (RBAC), ensuring that users have appropriate permissions.
+   - PostgreSQL provides granular access control mechanisms, role-based access control, that ensures users have appropriate permissions.
-   - **Encryption**: PostgreSQL supports data encryption at various levels, including column-level encryption and SSL/TLS for secure data transmission.
+   - Data encryption at various levels, including column-level encryption and SSL/TLS for secure data transmission.

 6. **Open Source**:
-   - **Cost-Effective**: Being an open-source database system, PostgreSQL is free to use, which significantly reduces the total cost of ownership compared to proprietary databases.
+   - Open-source and free to use.
-   - **Community Support**: PostgreSQL has a large and active community that contributes to its development and provides extensive support and resources.
+   - Large community that contributes to its development, and provides support and resources.

 **Drawbacks**:

 1. **Complexity**:
-   - **Steep Learning Curve**: PostgreSQL's extensive feature set and advanced capabilities can make it complex to learn and use, especially for beginners.
-This steep learning curve may require more time and resources for initial setup and ongoing maintenance.
+   - PostgreSQL's complex features can be difficult for beginners to learn.
-   - **Configuration and Tuning**: Properly configuring and tuning PostgreSQL for optimal performance can be challenging and requires a deep understanding of its settings and parameters.
+   - Properly configuring PostgreSQL for optimal performance can be challenging and requires understanding of its settings and parameters.

 2. **Resource Intensive**:
-   - **Higher Resource Requirements**: Compared to some other lightweight database systems, PostgreSQL can be more resource-intensive in terms of memory and CPU usage.
-This may not be ideal for applications with limited resources or for embedded systems.
+   - Compared to some other lightweight database systems, PostgreSQL can be more resource-intensive in terms of memory and CPU usage.
+This may not be ideal for applications with limited resources.

 3. **Hosting and Deployment**:
-   - **Shared Hosting Limitations**: PostgreSQL is not as widely available on shared hosting services compared to other databases like MySQL.
-Users might need to opt for more expensive hosting solutions such as virtual private servers (VPS) or cloud hosting.
+   - Not as widely available on shared hosting services compared to other databases like MySQL.
+Users might need to opt for more expensive hosting solutions such as virtual private servers or cloud hosting.
-   - **Complex Deployment**: Deploying PostgreSQL in a highly available and scalable setup, such as setting up replication and failover, can be complex and may require advanced knowledge and experience.
+   - Deploying PostgreSQL can be complex and requires advanced knowledge and experience.

 4. **Tooling and Ecosystem**:
-   - **Tool Compatibility**: While PostgreSQL has excellent tools and extensions, some tools and applications are more optimized or only available for other databases, particularly MySQL and Oracle.
+   - While PostgreSQL has excellent tools and extensions, some tools and applications are more optimised or only available for other databases, like MySQL and Oracle.
 This can limit the choices of third-party tools and integrations.

-PostgreSQL is a powerful, reliable, and feature-rich database system that offers numerous benefits, including advanced features, strong performance, scalability, and robust security.
-However, its complexity and resource requirements can be potential drawbacks for some applications.
-By carefully considering these factors, developers can leverage PostgreSQL's strengths while mitigating its challenges to build robust and efficient applications.

 ### R5: Features and Functionalities of SQLAlchemy